MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-NL-SQL.md

 1. QUESTION: Why is this still working after adding a rule saying that table names, function names, and procedure names aren't allowed?

     ANSWER: This is due to the "only JSON" rule.
-If the rules were more flexible and didn't require a JSON object to be returned, you would see a message about Azure OpenAI being unable to perform the task.
+If the rules were more flexible and didn't require a JSON object to be returned, you may see a message about Azure OpenAI being unable to perform the task.

+    > [!NOTE]
+    > It's important to note that OpenAI models can return unexpected results on occasion that may not match the rules you've defined.
+It's important to plan for that in your code.

 1. Take out the following rule from `systemPrompt` and save the file.